FUTA Suspends Student Who Hacked PREMIUM TIMES Website

-The Federal University of Technology, Akure (FUTA) on Wednesday announced the indefinite suspension on its student who hacked PREMIUM TIMES website in February.
+The Federal University of Technology, Akure (FUTA) on Wednesday announced the indefinite suspension on its student who tried to hack PREMIUM TIMES website in February.

 The university said by attacking PREMIUM TIMES, Afolabi Emmanuel, a final year student of Food Science and Technology, committed “an act that constitutes misconduct and misuse of University IT infrastructure.”